v6d-io/v6d/docs/notes/vineyard-operator.rst

     NAME                ID                  NAME   SIGNATURE           TYPENAME                      INSTANCE   HOSTNAME o001d1b280049b146   o001d1b280049b146          s001d1b280049a4d4   vineyard::RecordBatchStream   0          kind-worker2

 From the above output, we can see that the localobjects produced by the first workload is a stream type.
 Next, we deploy the second workload with the assembly mechanism.
-The following is the yaml file of the `second workload <https://github.com/v6d-io/v6d/blob/main/k8s/test/e2e/assembly-demo/assembly-job2.py>`_:
+The following is the yaml file of the `assembly workload2`_:

 .. code:: bash

-  # remember label the namespace with the label `operation-injection: enabled` to enable pluggable drivers.
+  # remember label the namespace with the label `operation-injection: enabled` to
+  # enable pluggable drivers.
   $ kubectl label namespace vineyard-job operation-injection=enabled
   $ cat <<EOF | kubectl apply -f -
   apiVersion: apps/v1